Monitoring MAGS

 Click on “Current Jobs #1” to drill in even deeper and watch individual job results:

-For each directory that resulted from scanning the structure and that was therefore assigned its own recursive or non-recursive SPECTRUM PROTECT backup job, MAGS lists the number (corresponding to the order in which data was processed), the path in question, when it started, how many seconds it ran (or how many seconds have passed since it started if it hasn’t finished yet), the SPECTRUM PROTECT return code and the status.
+For each directory that resulted from scanning the structure and that was therefore assigned its own recursive or non-recursive STORAGE PROTECT backup job, MAGS lists the number (corresponding to the order in which data was processed), the path in question, when it started, how many seconds it ran (or how many seconds have passed since it started if it hasn’t finished yet), the STORAGE PROTECT return code and the status.

 Click on the job number (Job 0, Job 1, etc.) in order to view detailed information about that particular job, error messages etc.